 About the Series

 The series thrives under the stewardship of acclaimed series editor Molly Peacock and assistant series editor Anita Lahey and ushers readers into the heart of the diverse Canadian poetry scene.
-It's a must-read for anyone with a stake or interest in contemporary Canadian literature.
+The anthology is a must-read for anyone with a stake or interest in contemporary Canadian literature.

 About the Series Editors